Adedoyinmaryam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. A script that creates a directory called my_dir with permissions 751 in the working directory.
 13. A script that changes the group owner to school for the file hello
 13. A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+15. A script that changes the owner and the group owner of _hello to vincent and staff respectively.